-We didn’t go in the church, but it must be really beautiful and I learned famous Dutch university master, Erasmus was buried here.
+We didn’t go in the church, but it must be really beautiful and I learned that famous Dutch university master, Erasmus was buried here.
 What an odd little factoid!
 We didn’t go in, but we did walk around the church.
 Of course, we had to take in the amazing views of the city and the Rhine River, as the church is the highest part of Basel.
 This incredible view is one of the things to do in Basel, that you cannot miss!

 After we took enough pictures, we found an almost hidden passageway, that led into the old and charming cloister hall.
 After Rome and Portugal, I’m a real sucker for monastery gardens and cloister halls.
 I loved this rare find.

 Of course, when you visit Switzerland, you have to try their fondue.
 Ok, I have to admit, Basel is not the fondue capital of Switzerland but as it was our first night in Switzerland, I wanted to try it.

 We searched for a typical Swiss “stuebli’ to eat.
 A Swiss restaurant with local specialties.
 We picked Elsbethen Stübli and of course, they had fondue (and raclette) on the menu.
 We ordered a portion for 2 and before we knew it, a smoldering hot pan of gooey cheese was in front of us.

 Surprisingly, we managed to snatch a picture before we both dipped our bread in with our fondue forks.
 The next hour, all we did was go “nommmnommmnommm” with cries of “owhmygoshhhhh how delicious is this!” in between.
 A fondue is a must try in Switzerland and Basel is no exception.